20 Amazing Card Tricks For Kids

 We have all visited a magic show and loved that trick where the magician pulls a bunny rabbit out of his hat.
 Card tricks have been passed on through generations to keep the magic alive.
 As kids, one is always seeking those cool card magic tricks to amuse themselves or friends and family.
-There are several card tricks that have been passed on for generations to keep the magic alive!
+There are several card tricks that can be performed in front of loved ones to keep the magic alive.
+Right from mind-reading card tricks to tricks that involve sleight of hand, there are so many tricks your child can practice and master over time.
+Here are 20 card magic tricks for kids that you can teach your little one and put up a show!

 1. Mind Reading